Preparing For A Feast: How To Smoke A Whole Pig

 Have you ever wanted to go "whole hog" with your smoking?
 Have you been struggling with ways to feed a large crowd?
 Do you love smoked pork so much that you can never seem to get your fill?
 If you answered affirmatively to any of these questions, have I got the guide for you.
 I love it when I have enough time off from work to smoke an entire pig in my back yard while hang out with my friends and family; it can be a big hit for reuniting with friends and family who have grown distant.

-Smoking a whole hog is a considerably more time-consuming challenge than smoking just portions of a pig.
+Smoking a whole hog is a considerably more time-consuming challenge than smoking just a simple pork butt or pig roast.
 One of the biggest issues in smoking an entire pig is having the space to store the carcass as it smokes to deliciousness.
 While you may be able to find a smoker big enough to accommodate an entire pig's body, it is demonstrably cheaper to grab some shovels and dig up a modest-sized portion of the backyard owned by you, a friend or one of your family members and use that pit as the base of operations for smoking an entire pig.

 Every Tool and Ingredient You Will Need to Smoke a Whole Pig

 When you set out to smoke an entire pig, supplies become more a matter of quantity over quality.
 Because pigs are available in a great range of weights, this ingredient list will not cover weights and amounts.
-Remember that cooking is all about experimentation, so feel free to play around with different seasonings and spices.
+Remember that cooking is all about experimentation, there's no universal know how to it, so feel free to play around with different seasonings and spices.

 - Whole pig.